Import conversational text annotations

 # Setup your ontology

-project.setup_editor(ontology) # Connect your ontology and editor to your project
+project.connect_ontology(ontology) # Connect your ontology

 # Setup Batches and Ontology